The Delicate Art of Selling Sex Toys Online

-Introduction: In 2018, I wrote an article about How to sell sex toy on social media, asking was it even possible to do so and if so how.
-It turned out that it’s a topic many people wanted to read about, indeed its one of the most read articles both on my medium profile and on my website.
+Introduction: In 2018, I wrote an article about How to sell sex toys on social media, asking whether it even possible to do so and if so how.
+It turned out to be a topic many people wanted to read about, indeed its one of the most read articles both on my medium profile and on my website.

-Before we go on, it should be said that its clear that selling anything related to the adult industry — in particular sex toys — isn’t really that easy.
-At CES this year and previously, the industry has been basically shunned despite some huge leaps forward in tech.
-The adult industry for me isn’t something to be afraid of, we are all here because people have intercourse across the globe, so perhaps its time tech firms get over that — perhaps they just need to figure out a better way of serving ads if they are worried about the wrong people seeing them!
-Afterall they can show sexual health related ads — maybe they can figure this out…
+Before we go on, it should be said that it’s clear that selling anything related to the adult industry — in particular, sex toys — isn’t really that easy.
+At CES in 2019 and previously, the industry has been basically shunned despite some huge leaps forward in tech.
+The adult industry for me isn’t something to be afraid of, we’re all here because people have intercourse across the globe, so perhaps its time tech firms get over that — perhaps they just need to figure out a better way of serving ads if they are worried about the wrong people seeing them!
+After all, they can show sexual health-related ads — maybe they can figure this out…

 I don’t think its much of a surprise people want to read about this topic.
-We want to know how to advertise to an audience they normally can’t get to because of social media rules or search engine advertising rules — so how do you do that?
-But also I think there is a bigger question at play of how can you affordable attract an audience into buying your product, advertising when rules stifle you can be expensive — but can that be overcome?
+They want to know how to advertise to an audience they normally can’t get to because of social media rules or search engine advertising rules.
+But also I think there is a bigger question here of how you can afford to attract an audience into buying your product.

-So, Can you sell sex toys online without breaking the bank?
+Can you sell sex toys online without breaking the bank or the rules?

 Social Media companies are squeamish (to say the least) about advertising around sex.
-We can’t dance around the bush on it — any type of bush — and this is pretty much anything related to pleasure or enhancement… oh and of course porn.
+In fact, pretty much anything related to pleasure or enhancement, and of course porn.